nikouu/Adafruit-Feather-CO2-Meter/README.md

 | Scenario     | Description                                        | Reading     | Notes                                                              |
 | ------------ | -------------------------------------------------- | ----------- | ------------------------------------------------------------------ |
 | Efficiency 1 | Stable release code with improved power efficiency | 0.13W-0.64W | A good improvement but with the same big spikes (see further down) |

+Readings from the digital tester and some back of the envelope maths, the battery should last around 8 hours and 10 minutes.

 #### Power saving with turning off the sensor